TOAST-DOCS/Compute-Instance/en/console-guide.md

 **2. Disable or close application programs that are running on the target instance for maintenance.**

 Any application programs running on target instances for maintenance must be disabled or closed so as not to impact the service.
-If impact on service is inevitable, please contact TOAST Customer Center and be guided with appropriate measures.
+If impact on service is inevitable, please contact NHN Cloud Customer Center and be guided with appropriate measures.

 **3. Click the [!
 Restart] button created next to the name of the target instance.**